alibaba/feathub/docs/content/get-started/quickstarts/flink-cli-mode.md

 ## Deploy FeatHub Job in the Flink Cluster

-Now you can submit the Feathub job to the standalone Flink cluster with the following
+Now you can submit the FeatHub job to the standalone Flink cluster with the following
 command:

 ```bash